Using Segger Studio, Nordic SDK and Arduino with Particle Xenon

 Here you can download the current SDK tree.
 Unzip it and put it somewhere.

 I use VSCode to edit the .emProject file.
 Especially with a project macro for the sdk folder it’s efficient.
 SES auto-reloads the project on save by VSCode.
-You get two common build errors:
+You get three common build errors:

 - Can’t find header file: they don’t support recursive include paths, so find the file in the nrf5-sdk folder tree and add the path to the project file.

-- Can’t find method linked-to.
+- Undefined method linked-to.
 Add the sdk’s xxxx.c file to the project tree (use Add Existing File…).

 For source files the projects do support recursion.
 This is done by creating a new folder (with the path name imho) and making it dynamic linked to the folder you want (example ./Utility) and recursion is a checkbox.

-I’ve been working with SES for a few days now.
+I’ve been working with SES for a a short while.
 I really like it.
-The IDE (interface) is ok, but noticeably worse than Visual Studio Code, except for two things.
+The IDE (interface) is ok, but worse than Visual Studio Code, except for two things.

 - When there’s a build error it opens the file and scrolls to the first error and shows error lines with a red x-circle.
 That’s nice.